Kris2236/C/README.md

 # C

+#### This repository includes simple algorithm and data structures.
-## This repository includes simple algorithm and data structures.
+This repository includes simple algorithm and data structures.